angrycoding/macIconForFile/README.md

 # macIconForFile

-Node module to get the icon for any file in the filesystem (macOS only)
+Get the native macOS icon for a specific file extension as a PNG image buffer.
+Inspired and pretty much based on https://github.com/kevinsawicki/mac-extension-icon